Censorship in Brazil: 2020s

 In November 2021, then 84 years old Brazilian movie director Reynaldo Paes de Barros, most known for directing photography for a movie adaptation of the novel Menino de engenho, was convicted of racism for the screening of his short film Matem...
 Os Outros!, following protests from Indigenous people's rights activists.
 The film portrays a group of Brazilian southerners travelling together while speaking racist rhetoric against the indigenous peoples of Brazil.
-Paes de Barros was fined and sentenced to two years in prison.
+Paes de Barros was fined and sentenced to two years in prison, converted into community service.
 The MPF (Public Prosecutor's Office) has objected to the decision, arguing the filmmaker's penalty should be much higher.